-When it comes to creating a website, knowing which type of website works best for you, and specifically for the functionality of your site may affect how you choose to build it.
-Most websites can be defined as static or dynamic, with increasing numbers of websites being termed hybrids—meaning they are made up of a mixture of static and dynamic web pages.
+When it comes to planning how to make a website, knowing which type of website works best for you, and specifically for the functionality of your site may affect how you choose to build it.
+Most websites can be defined as static vs dynamic websites, with increasing numbers being termed hybrids—meaning they are made up of a mixture of static and dynamic web pages.

 What is a static website?